Main Office: Bldg 39, A Level | 202.274.6200 | 202.274.7445

 |11/1 - 12/23||Continuing Students Online Registration for Spring 2017|

 |11/4||Last Day to Withdraw from Classes without Academic Penalty|

 |12/7||Last Day of Classes and Last Day to Effect a Total Withdrawal|

 Office of the Registrar

 The Office of the Registrar at the University of the District of Columbia provides timely and courteous Service to University students, the University community and outside agencies.
 The Office is responsible for consistently implementing District, Federal, and University policies and procedures, adhering to the American Association of Collegiate Registrars and Admissions Officers (AACRAO) guidelines, maintaining institutional credibility through the proper maintenance of student biographic and academic records, and certifying students for graduation.
-Services provided by the Registrar’s Office include registration and scheduling adjustments, transcript maintenance and appropriate distribution, enrollment and veteran’s certification, residency audit, student records management, and dissemination and maintenance of all student demographic data and directories.
+Services provided by the Registrar’s Office include registration and scheduling adjustments, transcript maintenance and appropriate distribution, enrollment and veteran’s certification, student records management, and dissemination and maintenance of all student demographic data and directories.